How Long After a Car Accident Can You Sue in Florida?

 The sooner you file a lawsuit, the better your chances of preserving evidence and proving your pain and suffering.
 There is no guarantee that the defendant will settle your claim right away.
 It could take a few months or a few years.
 Once a year or two has passed, you might not even be thinking about the statute of limitations.

 The same goes for filing the claim forms or notice for cases involving a governmental body as a defendant.
-It’s not worth jeopardizing your entire case by missing the notice deadlines.
+It’s not worth jeopardizing your entire car accident case by missing the notice deadlines.

 Working with an attorney can definitely help your case in numerous ways.
 You won’t need to research “how long do you have to sue someone after a car accident” when you have a Florida car accident lawyer like Wendy Doyle-Palumbo representing you.